Ashar Aziz: Career

+Sun Microsystems

 Aziz worked as an engineer at Sun Microsystems for twelve years, specialising in computer networking, network security, and system design.
 He also served as chief technology officer of the N1 program at Sun.
 In 1999, he founded his first startup company Terraspring Inc., which focused on data center automization and virtualization.
 The business was bought by Sun Microsystems in 2002, following the stock market crash of 2001.

+FireEye

 At around the same time, Aziz began studying the risks stemming from highly stealthy and self-propagating malware systems, and the threats they posed to future cybersecurity infrastructures—a problem he first discovered in the U.S. Department of Defense archives.
 In 2004, he founded FireEye, having become convinced that he could provide the solutions to these emerging cybersecurity challenges.
 He initially worked out of his home for 80 to 100 hours a week, with only $4,000 in his personal savings.
 Initially, most of his technical team comprised engineers and technology professionals he knew from his previous startup.
 Based in Milpitas, California, the company today provides both software and cloud-based anti-malware products.
 According to the MIT Department of Electrical Engineering and Computer Science, "the core of the FireEye platform is a virtual execution engine, complemented by dynamic threat intelligence, to identify and block cyber attacks in real time and across the different stages of an attack life cycle."
 Describing FireEye in 2012, Aziz stated that the company's objective was to strengthen the "security and key infrastructure that is pervasive across financial, government and credit card infrastructure to protect from three very important threats: crime, espionage, and warfare."
 Aziz served as FireEye's chief executive officer from 2004 to 2012, as well as remaining its chief strategy officer, chief technology officer and board vice chairman.

 Before you even have an idea, think about how you construct it – backwards – from the problem.
 Once you have reverse engineered the solution, you have to validate it with a potential customer.

 — Aziz addressing Start6 engineering students at MIT's Department of Electrical Engineering and Computer Science, 2015.